2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Research area

-Seeking to understand the factors associated with PARP inhibitor resistance and improve outcomes for breast cancer patients.
+Seeking to understand the factors associated with PARP inhibitor resistance and improve outcomes for patients with breast cancer.

 Impact

-In normal cells, DNA damage is recognized and repaired so that they can continue to grow.
+In normal cells, DNA damage is recognized and repaired to ensure the genomic integrity of the cell.
 However, in breast cancer cells with inherited mutations in genes such as BRCA1 or BRCA2, the ability to repair damaged DNA is impaired.
 This vulnerability in cancer cells has been exploited with treatments, such as PARP inhibitors which block alternative DNA repair processes these tumor cells depend on.
 Although these drugs are effective, tumor cells can further mutate to restore BRCA function and overcome the lethal effect of the therapy.
-Dr. Tutt and his team are studying this phenomenon and hope to define steps that can block it and reduce PARP inhibitor resistance and to design new ways to treat these drug resistant breast cancers.
+Dr. Tutt and his team are studying this phenomenon and hope to define steps that can block it, reduce PARP inhibitor resistance, and design new ways to treat these drug-resistant breast cancers.

 Progress Thus Far